martysweet/cfn-lint/README.md

 * Ref
 * Go to the documentation from Command Line (see above examples)
 * Detecting invalid property types
+* Detect missing required properties

 ### What needs improvement/support?
 * Verbose parsing errors when reading JSON or YAML
-* Detect missing required properties
 * Fn::ImportValue
 * Fn::Select
 * Fn::Split
 * Test coverage for Conditions and Property checking
 * Refactor Property checking to be clearer

+### Features that would be nice, but aren't currently possible
+* Detect conditional required properties (Information doesn't exist in AWS Resource Specification)

 ## FAQ